Scientists calculate how many individual birds there are in the world, and it's a lot

 I just stepped outside my house and counted two roadrunners, three starlings, five house sparrows and one house finch.
 Based on my calculations, there are a lot of birds in the world, but you don't have to listen to me.
-A team of researchers ran the numbers and figured there are over 50 billion birds living on our planet.
+Researchers ran the numbers and figured out there are over 50 billion birds living on our planet.

 It took the efforts of hundreds of thousands of people to help reach the 50 billion bird number.
 The researchers used nearly a billion observations contributed to the eBird database by over 600,000 citizen-scientists between 2010 and 2019.
 From there, computer algorithms took over.